 MP3 Audio CD of the Textbook

 This MP3 CD contains a complete audio recording of the course Exploring Creation with Zoology 2: Swimming Creatures as read by the author, Jeannie Fulbright.
-This is the perfect accompaniment to the book for students who are auditory learners, struggling readers, or have other learning disabilities that make reading difficult.
+This is the perfect accompaniment for students who are auditory learners, struggling readers, or have other learning disabilities that make reading difficult.
 It can also be used for students who are not reading on their own yet, or for the entire family to enjoy together.

 Please note that this is not a standard CD.
 It is an MP3 CD.
 This means that in order to listen to this CD, you must play it in an MP3-compatible CD player or on a computer.
 Please note that although this audiobook is a direct reading from the textbook, occasionally words or sentences have been altered in this recording to ensure a high-quality listening experience, and the words in the book, therefore, may not track exactly with the words of the audio.